 The nativity scene is often handmade or a family heirloom, passed down from generation to generation.
 The baby Jesus figurine is typically not present in the scene during part of the holiday, and is added on Christmas Eve.
 The nativity may be called a crèche and is sometimes known as Santos.

 The piñata is part of the decor of many Mexican holidays, including the Christmastime Las Posadas, which means "the inns."
 Celebrated each evening from December 16 through 24, its nine days represent the nine months Jesus' mother carried him in her womb.
 Two children representing Joseph and Mary lead a procession commemorating the search for a place to stay in Bethlehem.
 Each evening's party ends with a seven-pointed papier mache piñata in the shape of the Christmas star.
 The seven points symbolize the seven deadly sins, which Christ came to abolish.
 Piñatas are also main features for birthday celebrations.

 A small bonfire or lit candles in paper bags, also called faroles, are used during Las Posadas, and its culminating day, la Noche Buena, Christmas Eve.
 These tiny flames illuminate the path for worshipers to bring presents to baby Jesus.

-The lights may have religious themes such as angels, doves, crosses, candles or symbols of grapes, to show abundance.
-Other light sources are used at Christmas: red and white candles on tables and electric lights in windows and on Christmas trees.
+The lights may feature religious themes such as angels, doves, crosses, candles or symbols of grapes, to show abundance.
+Other light sources are used to create Mexican Christmas ornaments as well, including red and white candles on tables and electric lights set in windows and mounted on Christmas trees.